ARE YOU A VETERAN OR

-The U.S. Department of Veterans Affairs has a little known tax free pension available to help qualified veterans, spouses and their surviving spouses pay for home health care, assistance living or nursing home care.
-The VA Aid & Attendance & Housebound Pension is designed to provide qualified veterans and their un-remarried surviving spouses with financial benefits outside of the traditional VA residential system.
-This pension benefit provides a direct, tax free monthly pension to help defray the cost of long-term care.
+The U.S. Department of Veterans Affairs has a little-known tax-free pension available to help qualified veterans and spouses pay for home health care, assistance living, or nursing home care.
+The VA Aid & Attendance & Housebound Pension is designed to provide qualified veterans and their un-remarried surviving spouses with financial benefits outside the traditional VA residential system.
+This pension benefit offers a direct, tax-free monthly pension to help defray the cost of long-term care.

-Access of your benefit through this system provides you with access to care.
-With this non-service connected disability pension in hand, you are able to afford the care you need.
-Secondly, you have a choice.
-You have the power to select the services you need as well as the provider that meets those needs.
-Thirdly, the pension is dependable.
+Accessing your benefit through this system can provide you with the ability to afford the care you need.
+You have the power to select the services you require as well as the provider.
+The pension is dependable.
 Like Social Security, the pension will always be there for qualified beneficiaries and is paid directly to you by the U.S. Department of the Treasury.

 Qualifying Military Service

 Veterans must have been honorably discharged, and have served at least 90 days of active duty military service, with at least one day during one of the following periods: